Shreeramghimire/AI_Engineering/Keras.md

 #### TensorFlow

 TensorFlow is used in the production of deep learning models and has a very large community of users.

+TensorFlow was released by Google in 2015 and quickly became the industry standard for deploying models at scale.

+Key characteristics:

+- Production-ready – Tools like TensorFlow Serving, TensorFlow Lite (mobile/edge), and TensorFlow.js (browser) allow deployment across platforms.

+Static computation graph (in TF 1.x) – You define the graph first, then run it.
+This made optimization easier but debugging harder.

+Eager execution (TF 2.x) – Now executes operations immediately, making it feel more like PyTorch.

+Large community – Extensive documentation, tutorials, Stack Overflow answers, and pre-trained models.

+Ecosystem – TensorBoard (visualization), TFX (production pipelines), Keras (built-in high-level API).

+Strengths: Deployment, scalability, tooling.
+Weaknesses: Historically harder to learn; API changed significantly between 1.x and 2.x.